PauloThor/Dungeon-Maze/README.md

 ## About

-Dungeon Maze is a maze game with RPG elements.
-The player can defeat monsters, progress his level, choose class and interact with items during the game.
-You path and decision making matters so think carefully before facing a monster or taking an item from the floor.
+Dungeon Maze is about making maze-based game with RPG elements.
+As a plyer you can defeat monsters, progress your level, choose classes and interact with items during the game.
+Your path and decision making matters so think carefully before facing a monster or taking an item from the floor.

 ### Technologies